 Missing prescriptions is absolutely a red flag.
 Extreme behavior changes such as isolating, secrecy and lying are critical.

 An unexplained personality or attitude change in a child is important to watch out for along with changes in mood, extreme irritability or even sudden laughter for no reason.
 Intense lethargy or paranoia should be considered worrisome.

 The bottom line is: if the child that a parent “used to know” is no longer there and a stranger has seemingly taken their place, drug affiliation should be considered.
 From that point, a discussion should take place.

-A parent needs to express their concern and love to the child, free from accusations, condemnation or judgment.
+A parent concerned about addiction in the suburbs and their children needs to express their concern and love to the child, free from accusations, condemnation or judgment.
 Only then, might a child tell the truth about possible drug use.

 Denial is far more the expected response.
 At that point, a parent must establish and maintain boundaries for safety.

 If the child appears impaired, they will not be allowed to use the car, or a cell phone will be taken away.
 Routine drug testing can be required by the parents to ensure sobriety.